Kacey White

-Kacey Dell White (formerly Burke; born April 27, 1984) is an American professional soccer midfielder and coach.
-She most recently played for the Atlanta Beat of Women's Professional Soccer and the United States women's national soccer team.
+Kacey Dell White (formerly Burke; born April 27, 1984) is an American professional soccer coach and former player.
+A midfielder, she made 18 appearances the United States national team.

 Early life

 Born in Aurora, Colorado, White began playing soccer at the age of five.
-She attended Grace Preparatory Academy in Arlington, Texas where she was named to the NSCAA All-America squad in 2001 and was a Parade All-American selection.
+She attended Grace Preparatory Academy in Arlington, Texas, where she was named to the NSCAA All-America squad in 2001 and was a Parade All-American selection.
 White played club soccer for the Solar '84 and Defeeters '84.
 She also played for the regional Olympic Development Program (ODP) team from 1997 to 2002.

 North Carolina Tar Heels

 White attended the University of North Carolina at Chapel Hill from 2002 to 2005.
 She finished her career having scored 22 goals and serving 58 assists for a total of 102 points during her collegiate career.
 She also ranked fifth on North Carolina's all-time career assists list and fourth at the national level in 2003 with 16 assists.
 She was a starting midfielder for the Tar Heels when they won the 2003 College Cup.
 In 2005, White earned Most Valuable Player (MVP) honors at the Atlantic Coast Conference (ACC) tournament.